Posets arising as 1-skeleta of simple polytopes, the nonrevisiting path conjecture, and poset topology: Poset theoretic results regarding 1-skeleta of simple polytopes

-Next we deduce a further property of pseudo-joins (and pseudo-meets) that will be helpful for understanding the topological structure of posets with Hasse diagram $G(P,\bc )$.
+Next we deduce a further property of pseudo-joins (and pseudo-meets) that will be helpful for understanding the topological structure of posets whose Hasse diagram is $G(P,\bc )$ for a simple polytope $P$ and a generic cost vector $\bc $.

-\begin{lem} Let $P$ be a simple polytope and let $\bf{c}$ be a generic cost vector such that $G(P,\bf{c})$ is the Hasse diagram of a poset $L$.
-Let $S$ and $ T$ be distinct sets of atoms (resp. coatoms) in $L$.
-Then psj(S) $\ne $ psj(T) (resp. psm(S) $\ne $ psm(T)).
-If $G(P,\bf{c})$ is the Hasse diagram of a lattice, then the same pair of statements holds for each interval $[u,v] $ in $L$. \end{lem}
+\begin{lem} Let $P$ be a simple polytope and let $\bf{c}$ be a generic cost vector such that $G(P,\bf{c})$ is the Hasse diagram of a poset $Q$.
+If $S$ and $ T$ are distinct sets of atoms in $Q$, then psj(S) $\ne $ psj(T).
+If $S$ and $T$ are distinct sets of coatoms in $Q$, then $psm(S)\ne psm(T)$.
+If $Q$ is a lattice, then the same pair of statements holds for each interval $[u,v] $ in $Q$. \end{lem}